 - Rare Earth Metals: Manufacturing of solar panels is reliant on the use of rare earth metals.
 Approximately 80% of all rare earth metals are mined in China, which presents a certain geopolitical risk due to the arguably ongoing trade war between the US and China.

 On balance, the benefits of solar energy outweigh the potential drawbacks associated with residential solar power.
 Our view is that residential solar panels can be a viable option to reduce your reliance on the electric grid, while also helping reduce your electric bills.
 The more solar exposure your home’s roof gets, the more attractive the investment in solar energy system can be.
-For homes in southern states like Arizona, New Mexico, Nevada, Utah, Texas, California, and Florida, solar payback period can be shorter than 8 years.
+For homes in southern states like Arizona, New Mexico, Nevada, Utah, Texas, California, Hawaii, Florida, and South Carolina, solar payback (break-even) period can be shorter than 8-10 years.

-The 26% federal solar investment tax credits have recently been extended by congress through the end of 2022, coupled with the state and local municipality and or utility incentives, such those available in the state of Massachusetts (Mass Save program), can make going solar especially compelling, even in a northeastern state like Massachusetts that experiences a lot of snow during winter.
+The 26% federal solar investment tax credits have recently been extended by congress through the end of 2022, coupled with the state and local municipality and or utility incentives, such as those available in the state of New Jersey (very generous SRECs), or Massachusetts (Mass Save program), can make going solar especially compelling, even in a Northeastern state like Massachusetts that experiences a lot of snow during winter.

 Need a Roofer?
 Get 4 Free Quotes From Local Pros: